chilung/NCTU_Adv_DNN_HW1/README.md

 # Car Brand Classification

-This is a PyTorch implementation for the homwwork of a class: "Selected Topics in Visual Recognition using Deep Learning".
+This is a PyTorch implementation for the homework of a class: "Selected Topics in Visual Recognition using Deep Learning".
 I refer the ECCV2018 paper "Learning to Navigate for Fine-grained Classification" and its implementation.
 Here is a citation:
 <pre><code>@inproceedings{Yang2018Learning,